chvrngit/wmpvaer/README.md

 JUST WANT THE VIGNETTE?
 YOU ARE IN LUCK- YOU DON'T HAVE TO CREATE A COPY OF IT YOURSELF.
-I have also included a repsoitory file called "wmpvaerVpdf.pdf"  in the github repository that has the created vignette in PDF form.
+I have also included a repsoitory file called "wmpvaerVpdf.pdf"  in this github repository that has the created PDF vignette.